Maria Zakharova: Tenure during Russian invasion of Ukraine

 On 16 February 2022, Zakharova ridiculed Western media predictions of an imminent invasion of Ukraine by Russia when she had mockingly asked for the schedule of Russian invasion so that she could, ostensibly, "plan [her] vacation" accordingly.
 On 28 February 2022, she wrote that "Russia did not start a war, it is ending it" and claimed that Russia was acting to end the "systematic extermination of the Donbas population" that had allegedly been ongoing since 2014.

+On 5 April 2022, Zakharova criticized the US for its alleged attempts to remove Prime Minister Imran Khan from office over his independent foreign policy, including his relations with Russia.
 On 2 June 2022, Zakharova warned that Turkey's invasion of northern Syria "would be a direct violation of Syria's sovereignty and territorial integrity" and would "cause a further escalation of tensions in Syria."
 On 15 June 2022, she praised Russia's strategic partnership with China, adding that "Energy supplies are steadily increasing: China knows what it wants and doesn't shoot itself in the foot.
 While to the west of Moscow, they shoot themselves in the head."
 On 5 July 2022, Zakharova said that Israel's incursions and strikes into southern Syria were "categorically unacceptable", and: "We strongly condemn such irresponsible actions that violate Syria's sovereignty and the basic norms of international law, and we demand their unconditional cessation."